THE LAST BEST HOPE

 The idea that science is just one of many equally valid “ways of knowing,” that Western rationalism is ideologically corrupt, that “your truth” is largely determined by your gender or the color of your skin—these are no longer views held mostly by insufferable Yale undergraduates.
 These notions underpin “anti-racist” training programs in Fortune 500 corporations and in U.S. government agencies.
 They shape curricula in American schools down to the early grades.
 And they influence the views of ordinary Americans about everything from our own history to the safety of vaccines.”

-1. I’d offer this essay’s final paragraph as an example.
+- I’d offer this essay’s final paragraph as an example.
 Stories and myths can be socially unifying, illustrative and inspiring without being mistaken for reality.
 The additional “benefit” granted by the mistaken-for-reality piece is finally just their potential for weaponization against reason.
+This has always been deeply, if inarticulately, understood by our opportunistic authoritarian rulers.
+They have never wished to encounter fully mature and unchained reason.

-Topically, our current peace efforts in the Middle East are yet again attempts to fight the oil refinery fire without consideration of closing its crude oil input valve.
-For as long as an effective percentage of the populations on both sides believe themselves to have been granted the contested lands by the Supernatural Creator & Ruler of the Universe then no lasting solution will be possible.
-Might it not, at last, be time to clearly and honestly explain this to them?
-As in my Superman jumper example; is this really a responsibility that the rest of us can ethically continue to dodge?
+Topically, our current peace efforts in the Middle East are yet again attempts to fight the oil refinery fire without consideration of closing its crude oil input pipeline.
+For as long as an effective percentage of the populations on both sides believe themselves to have been granted the contested lands by the Supernatural Creator & Ruler of the Universe then no lasting peace will be possible.
+Might it not at last be time for the rest of us to clearly and honestly explain this to them?
+As in my Superman jumper example; is this really a responsibility that we can safely and ethically continue to dodge?

-1. This one isn’t just an “I think”.
+- This one isn’t just an “I think”.
 It can be clearly seen through the lives and writings of Darwin, Einstein, Niels Bohr, Carl Sagan, Sylvia Earl, Loren Isley, Marie Curie, Carl Safina, Vera Rubin, E. O. Wilson, Richard Dawkins and Neil deGrasse Tyson – to scarcely even begin to scratch the surface.
 Per its overwhelming illustration through Dawkins’ two relevant books (Unweaving the Rainbow, and The Greatest Show on Earth) religion’s “needed for our emotional and spiritual development” defense has been merely another fig leaf through which we’ve been trying to avoid honest confrontation of its irrationality.
+We have now run out of time for this.

 In starkly mechanistic terms, development – in the effective migration, positioning and cross-linkage of neurons – proceeds within our more evolutionarily ancient brain regions and structures (the amygdala and “old reptilian” brains; which are our centers for emotional/subjective thinking) many years ahead of its progress within those (the cerebral cortex, and most particularly its frontal lobes) which are our centers for rational/objective thinking.
 Also, and to sharpen the point a little further towards this essay’s main thesis, the brain regions in which development is most stimulated are the ones that are being most used.

-1. I can’t imagine a more powerful or current illustration for this than Vladimir Putin’s ongoing invasion of Ukraine.
+- I can’t imagine a more powerful or current illustration for this than Vladimir Putin’s ongoing invasion of Ukraine.
 Under the influence of Ilyin and followers (see Note 16) Putin’s writing and speeches now show him to be convinced that he is in some sense “channeling”, or is the mystical reincarnation of, Saint Vladimir The Great (958 – 1015); a Viking warlord who converted to Christianity after conquering and uniting all “Kyivan Rus”.
-From this Putin merely wants to fulfil his Nietzschian Superman world historic destiny, and is in a toddler’s temper tantrum with the rest of us for thwarting him.
+From this Putin merely wants to fulfil his Nietzschian Superman world historic destiny.
 He is not acting rationally, and so will not be dissuaded rationally.